 Goldman-backed SPAC to take Mirion Tech public in $2.6 bln deal

-June 17 - Nuclear measurement company Mirion Technologies Inc said on Thursday it will go public through a merger with a blank-check vehicle backed by Goldman Sachs Group Inc GS.N, in a deal that values the combined entity at $2.6 billion.
+June 17 - Radiation detection provider Mirion Technologies Inc said on Thursday it will go public through a merger with a Goldman Sachs Group Inc GS.N-backed special purpose acquisition company, in a deal that values the combined entity at $2.6 billion.

+The deal with GS Acquisition Holdings Corp II GSAH.N will be supported by a private investment in public equity (PIPE) of $900 million from investors such as Fidelity Management & Research Company LLC, BlackRock, Neuberger Berman funds and Janus Henderson Investors.

 (Reporting by Niket Nishant in Bengaluru; Editing by Shinjini Ganguli)